AlanLuu/lox-go/README.md

         - If `start >= end`, a new empty string is returned
         - `start` or `end` can be omitted, in which case the starting index will have a value of `0` if `start` is omitted and the ending index will have a value of `len(string)` if `end` is omitted
     - Negative integers are supported for string indexes, where a negative index `i` is equivalent to the index `i + len(string)`.
 For example, `string[-1]` refers to the last character in the string
-    - It is a runtime error to use an index value that is less than 0 or greater than or equal to the length of the string to index into that string
+    - It is a runtime error to use a negative index value whose absolute value is greater than the length of the string or a positive index value greater than or equal to the length of the string to index into that string
     - Get a new string that is the original string repeated `n` times, where `n` is an integer: `string * n`
     - Escape characters in strings are supported:
         - `\'`: single quote